 Milan is crossed by 5 canals, connecting to Lake Maggiore, Lake Como and the town of Pavia.
 Artificially built in the 12h century, the Navigli are the oldest canals of Europe, and made Milan one of the most important commercial ports.
 They were used to transport goods or to irrigate fields, and also to reach Milan from neighboring municipalities.
 At that time people used to sail on the Barchett, small boats that passed at established hours just like a bus, and that got to Milan in 7 hours.
 Many workers and artisans have lived through the Navigli’s banks for hundreds of years, and now we can see very picturesque villages.

 The tours are organized by the “Navigli Lombardi” consortium, which is also responsible to protect, promote and preserve the canals.
-Every year, the routes change: this year, there are three different trips.
-The starting point is at Alzaia Naviglio Grande 4, every day until September, with a pause from 12th to 19th of August.
-During the summer, also nights trips are planned, but each route has specific times.
-For information, www.naviglilombardi.it.
-Once there, you can decide which route to follow.
+Every year, the routes change; however during the summer, also nights trips are planned, but each route has specific times.

 3. What to see: